High-end GNSS receiver

-Fortunately, there are many mechanisms for obtaining corrections and considerably improving the accuracy of position measurements.
+Fortunately, there are many mechanisms to obtain corrections and considerably improve the accuracy of position measurements.

 Except in the case of post-processing, where the data from the GNSS receiver and the corrections converge on the same processing machine, the corrections must reach the GNSS receiver.

-These corrections can be transmit via ethernet, 3G/4G/5G or directly from one or more satellites.
+These corrections can be transmitted using Ethernet, 3G/4G/5G or directly from one or more satellites.